infretis/infentory/puckering/README.md

 #### 🤔 Question 3:
 * What is an order parameter in path sampling, and why do we need it?

-After the run completes, Calculate the order parameter for each frame in the trajectory by using:
+After the run completes, calculate the order parameter for each frame in the trajectory:
 ```bash
 inft recalculate_order -traj md_run.trr -toml infretis.toml -out md-order.txt